-13. FREE BALL (SEE FIGURE 7)
+13. Free Ball (SEE Figure 7)

 - 13.1 Referee will call a free-ball when a stalemate occurs for 10 seconds outside the goal area. - 13.2 When a free-ball is called within any quarter of the playground, the ball will be placed at the relevant free ball position (FB) (Figure 1).
 One robot per team will be placed at locations 25cm apart from the ball position in the longi-tudinal direction of the playground.
-Other robots (of both teams) can be placed freely outside the quarter where the free-ball is being called, but with the rule that, the team will defending get their preference in posi-tioning their robots.
+Other robots (of both teams) can be placed freely outside the quarter where the free-ball is being called, but with the rule that, the defending team will get preference in posi-tioning their robots.
 The game shall resume when the referee gives the signal and all robots may then move freely.